RickStrahl/BlogPosts/2021-03/Role-based-JWT-Tokens-in-ASP.NET-Core/RoleBasedJwtTokensInAspNetCore.md

 * Role based `[Authorize(Roles = "Administrator,ReportUser")]`
 * Anonymous `[AllowAnonymous]`

-Note the attributes can be set on a Controller class, or Action method and they work top down, so a class attribute applies to all action methods.
-This is where `[AllowAnonymous]` comes in handy to override the one or two requests that might need open access (like authentication and logging out for example).
+Note the attributes can be set on a Controller class, or Action method and they work hierarchically from the top down, so a class attribute applies to all action methods.
+This is where `[AllowAnonymous]` comes in handy to override the one or two requests that might need open access (like `Authenticate()` or `Logout()`).

 To set up authorization for any authorized user, just use `[Authorize]`: